 and the islands are crowned at the center about three or four inches more.

 Neck-downs or a narrowing of the street on both sides are also used in several key locations.
 From what I observed, these neck-downs move the curb in towards the centerline of the roadway less than the width of a parallel-parked automobile but they still leave enough room for two oncoming cars to pass one another inside the device.
 In one location a neck-down not only slows traffic but also provides room for a sidewalk while eliminating to need to take down a large specimen tree that happened to be close to the street.
-Very clever!
+Very clever!to all of the traffic calming islands in this neighborhood.

 This neck-down narrows the street about two feet on either side.